Outlaws of the Lost Dynasty: Gameplay

 The game has eleven playable characters and many locations around China to choose from.
-Each character fights with his/her own unique weapon while some are unarmed.
-If the weapon is used to block attacks too often, the character will only be able to fight with his/her bare hands and lose the weapon for the rest of the round.
+Each character fights with their own unique weapon while some are unarmed.
+If the weapon is used to block attacks too often, the character will only be able to fight with their bare hands and lose the weapon for the rest of the round.
 Fighting moves are classified under low, medium and hard in terms of attack power, in order of increasing amount of damage dealt to an opponent.
-Each character also has his/her own special attack to use against the opponent.
+Each character also has their own special attack to use against the opponent.

 Characters

 The game takes place in Liangshan Marsh, where 12 of the strongest outlaws out of 108 gather to test their battle skills against each other while the Gods of War watch from above.
 The characters are inspired by the 108 outlaws from the 14th century Chinese classical novel Water Margin by Shi Naian.